mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 );
 ```

-You'll often see this used in older Mattermost code to solve this problem.
-It allows us to add more complex formatting within translated text without making it impossible to translate, but it does make it harder for translators to understand the meaning of the text.
-They need to spend time reconstructing the entire string which may be difficult.
-It also makes the code more complicated to read since developers have to worry about more React elements.
+You'll often see this used in older Mattermost code when we're trying to format part of a string.
+It allows us to add more complex formatting within translated text without making it impossible to translate.

+It does, however, make it harder for translators to understand the meaning of the text.
+They need to spend time reconstructing the entire sentence which may be difficult.
+It also makes the code more complicated to read for the same reason.

 ### Solution 2: FormattedHTMLMessage

-`FormattedHTMLMessage` is another helper provided to us by `react-intl`.
-It lets us include HTML in the translation string to format the text.
+`FormattedHTMLMessage` was another way to solve this problem, but it was removed in more recent versions.
+It's a compoent provided by react-intl, similar to `FormattedMessage`, but it allows us to include HTML in the translation string instead of nesting translated text.
+Since it's been removed, it can't be used any more, but it demonstrates another problem with ran into in the past.

 ```jsx
 // import {FormattedHTMLMessage} from 'react-intl';